 If you are the spouse of an abusive US citizen or green card holder you do not need to stay with them.
 In this type of case you can self-petition and receive a lawful status for yourself... more

-Written by attorney Richard Hein, almost 2 years ago.
+Written by attorney Richard Hein, about 2 years ago.